Posts Tagged ‘international’

 Many users in non-English speaking countries now use FormSmarts, so we thought we would post a few recommendations for them.

-When building your forms with the form creator, use the text data type for any fields that may contain non-English characters, such as the accented characters found in many European languages.
+When building your forms with the form creator, use the text data type for any fields that may contain non-English characters, such as the accented characters found in many European languages (All data types now support all languages/character sets).

 Note that non-European languages like Arabic, Chinese, Hebrew, Japanese and Russian are not supported at this time.